-SOS requires the iPOS be submitted by March 1 of the student's first year in the program.
+The Graduate College requires the iPOS be submitted by the end of the student's first semester in the program.
 Failure to meet this deadline could result in academic probation for the student for violation of department policies.
-The Graduate College states that the deadline is when the student has completed 50 percent of their coursework; SOS has an earlier deadline in place so the graduate coordinators, faculty chairs, and director of graduate studies have time to review plans of study before the end of spring semester.

-The iPOS must have a committee chair listed when it is first submitted on March 1.
+The iPOS must have a committee chair listed when it is first submitted.
 The student should list Nicole Darnall as their "chair" on the iPOS so that no administrative delays happen in the iPOS system.
 The iPOS is reviewed by the Graduate Coordinator and Graduate Director, not by the person listed as the chair.
 Contact the Graduate Coordinator if you have questions.

 Upon approval, students are expected to keep the iPOS up-to-date by checking it at the start of each semester and making changes as needed.
-At minimum, students must check and update (if needed) the iPOS by March 1 each year as part of the annual review process.
-See the Annual Review of Student Performance section of this handbook for more details.
+At minimum, students must check and update (if needed) the iPOS by the second week of the final semester of the program.

 Students can update iPOS courses (add and remove classes) and adjust their committees at any time unless on an approved leave of absence from the university.
-The committee must be faculty that are preapproved to serve on SOS committees (see the Graduate Faculty list) or go through a one-time-review process to be considered for addition to a student's committee.
+The committee must be faculty that are pre-approved to serve on SOS committees (see the Graduate College's Sustainability PhD Graduate Faculty list) or go through a one-time review process to be considered for addition to a student's committee.
 Contact your graduate coordinator if you have questions.
+Most MSUS students do not add a committee to their iPOS, just the chair, Nicole Darnall.

-d.
+13.4.
 Milestones